13 Mind-Blowing Facts About Batanes You Must Haven’t Heard of Yet

 Q: What is Batanes famous for?

-A: Batanes is famous for its breathtaking views of the wonders of nature such as the vast rolling hills, amazing lighthouses, the amazing view of the Pacific Ocean, and the kidnest locals you’d ever meet.
+A: Batanes is famous for its breathtaking views of the wonders of nature such as the vast rolling hills, amazing lighthouses, the amazing view of the Pacific Ocean, and the kindest locals you’d ever meet.
+Among the popular attractions in Batanes Island are Racuh A Payaman, Vayang Rolling Hills, and Basco Lighthouse in Basco Batanes.

 Q: What makes Batanes unique?